VinceRyanGarcia/VinceRyanGarcia/README.md

 ### Hello, I'm Vince Garcia, a Full Stack Web Developer👋
 I'm a Jack of all Trades with experience in the gaming industry</br>
-I was Partnered on Twitch.tv for hosting daily Pokemon Tournaments</br>
+I am a Partnered on Twitch.tv for hosting daily Pokemon Tournaments</br>
 I enjoy taking typing tests.
 Peak 160WPM</br>
 I'm a DaNk mEmEr who loves Photoshop